oneops/oneops.github.io/user/key-concepts/index.md

 ![Basic Introduction Transition Lifecycle Transition](/assets/docs/local/images/basic-introduction-continuous-lifecycle-transition.png)

-Transition is an area within an Assembly where the application Design is realized in an [Environment][#environment].
+Transition is an area within an Assembly where the application Design is realized in an [Environment](#environment).
 You can have multiple Environments derived from a single Design.

 Provision environments by mapping the design output against operational requirements.